jacksleight/statamic-bard-mutator/docs/helpers.md

 #### `Data::html($html|$tag, $attrs = [], $content = [], $marks = [])`

 Creates a new HTML node object.
+Input is treated as raw HTML, so any text should be escaped with the `e()` helper.

 #### `Data::apply($item, ...$properties)`